rvacoderdojo/lessons/robocode/robomgr/README.md

 ## Pre-conditions:
 * [NodeJS](https://nodejs.org/) or [IO.js](https://iojs.org/)
-* Java (but you already have that if you're running Robocode)
+* Java with "javap" in the OS path (but you already have that if you're running Robocode)
 * Configuration changes to the "config.js" (see below)

 ## Installation and setup